qbit86/arborescence/src/Arborescence.Abstractions/README.md

 [![Arborescence.Abstractions version](https://img.shields.io/nuget/v/Arborescence.Abstractions.svg?label=Abstractions&logo=nuget)](https://nuget.org/packages/Arborescence.Abstractions/)

-This package provides abstractions for graph-related concepts.
+This package provides graph-related abstractions.
-These concepts can be divided into two groups, primary and secondary.
+These interfaces can be divided into three groups: concepts, policies, and utilities.

-Primary concepts are direct contracts for algorithms.
+Concepts are direct contracts for algorithms, constraints on their type parameters.
 The most important ones are:

 ```csharp